Leathether/Portfilio-v3/README.md

 a) added all of the image skills

 b) next add the pop ups.
+    i) add a hover class to make it so when you hover over the skills, it shows the amount of expirence ii) it will expand the box and push all of the other skill aside.

 2: add all projcts with dates and iframes with the projects or video demos of the project.